The Hidden Drivers of Early Church Growth

 After the crucifixion and resurrection of Jesus, the apostolic age had officially begun.
 At the beginning of Acts, both women and men were empowered with the Holy Spirit to go out and proclaim the gospel.

-Because of the generally male-centric view of church history and dogma, the contribution of 2/3rds of the early church is often overlooked.
+Because of the generally male-centric view of church history and dogma, the contribution of two-thirds of the early church is often overlooked.
 But it is important not to miss one of the major pillars that promoted the growth of the early church—networks of zealous women that were highly involved in the ministry.